mzhaoshuai/RLCF/index.md

 </div>

 <p><strong><em>Abstract</em></strong>:
-  Misalignment between the outputs of a vision-language (VL) model and task goal hinders its deployment.
-This issue can worsen when there are distribution shifts between the training and test data.
-To address this problem, prevailing fully test-time adaptation (TTA) methods bootstrap themselves through entropy minimization.
+One fascinating aspect of pre-trained vision-language models~(VLMs) learning under language supervision is their impressive zero-shot generalization capability.
+However, this ability is hindered by distribution shifts between the training and testing data.
-  However, minimizing the entropy of the predictions makes the model overfit to incorrect output distributions of itself.
+Previous test time adaptation~(TTA) methods for VLMs in zero-shot classification rely on minimizing the entropy of model outputs, tending to be stuck in incorrect model predictions.
-  <strong>In this work, we propose TTA with feedback to avoid such overfitting and align the model with task goals.</strong>
+In this work, we propose TTA with feedback to rectify the model output and prevent the model from becoming blindly confident.
-  <strong>Specifically, we adopt CLIP as reward model to provide feedback</strong> for VL models during test time in various tasks, including image classification, image-text retrieval, and image captioning.
-  Given a single test sample, the model aims to maximize CLIP reward through reinforcement learning.
-We adopt a reward design with the average CLIP score of sampled candidates as the baseline.
-This design is simple and surprisingly effective when combined with various task-specific sampling strategies.
-The entire system is flexible, allowing the reward model to be extended with multiple CLIP models.
-  Plus, a momentum buffer can be used to memorize and leverage the learned knowledge from multiple test samples.
-Extensive experiments demonstrate that our method significantly improves different VL models after TTA.
+Specifically, a CLIP model is adopted as the reward model during TTA and provides feedback for the VLM.
+Given a single test sample,
+the VLM is forced to maximize the CLIP reward between the input and sampled results from the VLM output distribution.
+The proposed \textit{reinforcement learning with CLIP feedback~(RLCF)} framework is highly flexible and universal.
+Beyond the classification task, with task-specific sampling strategies and a proper reward baseline choice, RLCF can be easily extended to not only discrimination tasks like retrieval but also generalization tasks like image captioning, improving the zero-shot generalization capacity of VLMs.
+According to the characteristics of these VL tasks, we build different fully TTA pipelines with RLCF to improve the zero-shot generalization ability of various VLMs.
+Extensive experiments along with promising empirical results demonstrate the effectiveness of RLCF.
 <br /><br /></p>